Medically reviewed by Mary Lucas, RN

 If you feel like a certain form of therapy or medication isn’t working well for you, it’s okay to talk to your mental health provider about making changes.

 Don’t stop using medication without talking to your mental health provider.
 Some medications, such as antidepressants, can cause withdrawal symptoms if you suddenly stop using them.
 If you want to stop taking medication, talk to your provider first.

 Mental health needs can vary hugely from one person to another, meaning there’s no one form of treatment that helps everyone think and feel better.

 Depending on your needs, your mental health provider may recommend therapy, medication or a combination of both.
 They may also tailor your specific form of therapy and medication to give you the best response to treatment.

-If you think you have a mental health disorder, you can seek expert assistance using our online psychiatry service.
+If you think you have a mental health disorder, you can seek expert assistance using our online psychiatry service for anxiety treatment online.
 You’ll receive a personalized treatment plan that may combine therapy and medication to help you achieve your treatment goals.